tux4kids/tuxmath/doc/README.txt

         This indicates that three kids (named "KidA", "KidB", and "KidC") are in Mr.  Jones' 1st grade class; two kids ("Kid1" and "Kid2") are in Mrs. Smith's 1st grade class, and there are 4 in Mrs. Wilson's 2nd grade class.
+The school presumably has more kids and more classrooms than this, but this is a short example intended to illustrate the organization of the file.

 	Note that it's flexible: you don't have to divide things by grade, teacher, and kid; you could just do teacher & kid, or just kids, or you could do something even more complicated ("East Campus", "1st grade", etc.).
-If you were just wanting to set things up for home use with a single login you could just list the names of your kids and that would be it.
+If you were just wanting to set things up for home use with a single login you could just list the names of your kids in a single column and that would be it.

 	Save the spreadsheet as a comma-separated-value file (.csv file).
 In case you have to prepare it manually (say, with a